mkdeb/docs/content/install.md

 ## Using Go toolchain

-To install mkdeb using the Go toolchain, simply run:
+To install or update mkdeb using the Go toolchain, simply run:

-    go get mkdeb.sh/cmd/mkdeb

-If you need to update an existing installation, use:

     go get -u mkdeb.sh/cmd/mkdeb